Literature / Losing Christina

 - High School Dance: Christina gets invited to one by Benji in book three.
 Makes for a sweet finale.

-- I Know What You Fear: How the Shevvington's operate is by gaining trust of their targets learning their fears and using them in destructive ways.
+- I Know What You Fear: How the Shevvingtons operate is by gaining trust of their targets, learning their fears and then turning that knowledge against them.

 - Ironic Nursery Rhyme: Liar, liar, house on fire!

 - Kill It with Fire: The Shevvingtons end up trapped inside their own burning house and their remains are dumped out in front of the beach party guests.

 - Madness Mantra: Anya continually says, "the sea needs...me."
 With Val it's "The Alone"

 Anya: I won't let you down, Mr. Shevvington, I'll do everything you say.

 Dolly: I won't let you down, Mr. Shevvington, I'll do everything you say.

 - Mind Manipulation: The Shevvingtons' modus operandi.